 The Effects of Menopause on the Skin

-And yet the effects of this significant hormonal change can be wide-ranging.
+The effects of menopause can be wide-ranging.
 Many of these can be health-related, but menopause can also affect our appearances.
 There are plenty of guides to dealing with various skin conditions, and plenty of products targeted at them too.
 But what about menopausal skin?

 Dr Sonia is a GP with a special interest in dermatology (@dermgp) who has partnered with Faace to open up this important conversation.
-With their help, we’re lifting the lid on all things menopause.
+With her help, we’re lifting the lid on all things skin and menopause.

 How does perimenopause and menopause affect the skin?